Find out more about

 UCU Scholarship Fund (international students only)

-For a number of suitably qualified international students who face prohibitive costs, UCU offers partial scholarships.
-Non-EEA students are more likely to belong to this category than others, since their tuition fees are higher and they generally have restricted access to loans and part-time employment.
+For a number of suitably qualified students who face prohibitive costs, UCU offers scholarships.
 The UCU Scholarship Fund assigns scholarships to UCU students on behalf of the Utrecht Excellence Scholarship Fund; these are not two separate funds.
 UCU applicants should therefore not confuse the information offered about the Utrecht Excellence Scholarship (for example on the bachelor and master websites).
 Instead, all information about UU/UCU scholarships for UCU applicants is available here.
 Please note that UCU scholarships are always extended in the form of a (partial) waiver, never exceed €12,500.00 and on average approximate €8,000.00.

 Student Finance (in Dutch: "studiefinanciering") (Dutch students only)